 - This is considered a stable algorithm, as it preserves the relative order of elements.

-Going through the above content of bubble sort, one could have got crystal clear understanding of this sorting algorithm, specialized with python.
-Once, one gets comfortable with logic of bubble sort, understanding the other set of data structures will then be easier.
+Going through the above content of bubble sort, one could have got a crystal clear understanding of this sorting algorithm, specialized with python.
+Once one gets comfortable with the logic of bubble sort, understanding the other set of data structures will then be easier.
 A logical approach is the only way to excel in the field of data structure.
-Understanding first the logic of data structure algorithm at every stage and then targeting its code through Python or in any other language should be the way.
+Understanding first the logic of the data structure algorithm at every stage and then targeting its code through Python or in any other language should be the way.

 This is a guide to Bubble Sort in Python.
 Here we discuss the logical implementation of bubble sort through python code with the explanation.
 You may also look at the following article to learn more –